List of Deadwood characters: Seth Bullock

-Seth Bullock (Timothy Olyphant) leaves Etobicoke, Ontario and becomes a marshal in Montana.
+Seth Bullock (Timothy Olyphant) leaves Etobicoke, Ontario, and becomes a marshal in Montana.
 Soon he hears stories of gold in Deadwood.
 Rather than searching for gold, Bullock opens a hardware store with his best friend and longtime business partner, Sol Star.
 At the camp, he meets Wild Bill Hickok.
-When Hickok is murdered, Bullock pursues the killer into the Black Hills and captures him, taking him back to Dakota for trial.
+When Hickok is murdered, Bullock pursues the killer into the Black Hills and captures him, taking him back to South Dakota for trial.
 After his return, he becomes sheriff of Deadwood.
 Bullock, one of the few honest men in the camp, is soon enlisted to look after a gold claim for Alma Garret, an upper-class woman from the East Coast whose husband was murdered by Al Swearengen's men over the claim.
 Eventually, the two become sexually involved, despite the fact that Bullock is married to his brother's widow and is the stepfather of their son, his biological nephew.

 He decides ultimately to end his relationship with Alma when his wife, Martha, and stepson William come to Deadwood.
 Later he learns Alma is pregnant with his child, but the pregnancy ends in miscarriage after she is married to Whitney Ellsworth.
 The relationship between Bullock and Martha continues to be rocky in the aftermath of her arrival until they are struck by tragedy, when William is killed by a wild horse.
 Though William's death is devastating, it brings the two closer together.
 Martha chooses to stay with him in Deadwood.